mxcl/PromiseKit/Documents/Cancel.md

 * Ensure that subsequent code blocks in a promise chain are _never_ called after the chain has been cancelled

-* Fully support concurrecy, where all code is thead-safe
+* Fully support concurrecy, where all code is thead-safe.
+Cancellable promises and promise chains can safely and efficiently be cancelled from any thread at any time.

-* Provide cancellable support for all PromiseKit extensions whose native tasks can be cancelled (e.g. Foundation, CoreLocation, Alamofire, etc.)
+* Provide cancellable support for all PromiseKit extensions whose native tasks can be cancelled (e.g. Alamofire, Bolts, CoreLocation, Foundation, HealthKit, HomeKit, MapKit, StoreKit, SystemConfiguration, UIKit)

 * Support cancellation for all PromiseKit primitives such as 'after', 'firstly', 'when', 'race'